 - Speaking of extended stays: usually, it’s much cheaper to book an Airbnb for an entire week than stay in a new place every day.
 Most hosts and hotel owners offer discounts when you stay longer.
 We love getting a place for a week or two and using it as our basecamp: we can leave the luggage and go explore local trails on our bikes.

-Travel Around the World Cost: The Miscellaneous and the Unexpected
+Ride Around the World Cost: The Miscellaneous and the Unexpected

 So far, we covered our round-the-world travel budget for food, fuel, and accommodation (and, yes, beer).
-However, when you travel long term, you may also need to cover additional expenses like:
+However, when you travel long-term, you may also need to cover additional expenses like:

 - Bike shipping